 Yadkin River Story is a multimedia documentary project about a stretch of the Yadkin River near the East Bend and the people who have made the river a part of their lives.
 Photographer Christine Rucker is my partner.
 We are working with the Yadkin Riverkeeper, an advocacy organization, with grants from the N.C.
 Humanities Council, the John W. and Anna H. Hanes Foundation and the Arts Council of Winston-Salem/Forsyth County.
-We started a blog in October 2009.
+We started a blog in Ocotber 2009.
 A photo exhibit opened in September at the Yadkin Cultural Arts Center with the launch of the web-based multimedia project.

 The article, which appeared in the August issue of O, The Oprah Magazine, is the story of a domestic violence case that ended in the brutal murder of a 17-year-old girl in spite of court orders that were supposed to protect the family.
 The girl’s mother, Vernetta Cockerham, recently won a settlement of $430,000 in a lawsuit against the town police department for its failure to enforce the protective order.
 I followed the story when I was state editor at the Winston-Salem Journal and when I left the paper I knew I needed to find a way to tell Cockerham’s story to a larger audience.
 The Nieman Foundation for Journalism selected the article as a Notable Narrative.